 Software Productivity II : Online

-Software productivity is a term used to describe the effective use of software to accomplish common business activities.
+Software productivity is the effective use of software to accomplish common business activities.
 Software skills include word processing, spreadsheet, database, presentation, project management, accounting and digital media.

 Graduates will be qualified to work for many types of businesses in a variety of positions.
-The software productivity certificate is a flexible 100% online program, allowing students to earn the certificate from anywhere!
+The software productivity certificate is a flexible 100 percent online program, allowing students to earn the certificate from anywhere.
 It is the perfect fit for students who are not able to attend classes on campus, including people who are employed but are seeking a promotion or career change.

 With a software productivity certificate, you may pursue many different careers.
 Some of your opportunities for employment include the following:

 - Digital Projects Coordinator/Specialist

 - Digital & Social Media Support Specialist

 You will find the most employment choices if you also acquire MOS (Microsoft) certification.

 The software productivity certificate gives you the technical software proficiency that will enhance your employment opportunities.
 We use a student-centered learning approach to education.
 You will use cutting-edge technology to complete hands-on projects that will improve your problem solving and critical thinking skills.